 Procedures are written instructions on how the work is to be done properly.
 Business owners need procedures so they can transition their work onto others.
+Schedule some into your workday and create instructions for your staff.
 You may balk and say that procedural training seems ineffective.
 You may say, “I spent months and months of time training people and overseeing their work, but they still screw up the work.”
 I may ask you these questions:

 - Do you hire staff with a qualified skill set?
 For example, I am a lawyer in a law firm.
 I would not hire a paralegal who flunked out from paralegal school.
 It does not matter if she is enthusiastic and positive, she is not a qualified candidate.
 Do not hire cheap.
 Hire quality.

 - Do you have a peer reviewed training procedures?
 It may make sense to you but not necessarily others.